Hashinoya Bekkan Ransui - Private Onsen & Tattoo Policy

 Bathing Experience & Onsen Etiquette

-The kinsen hits your skin heavy and warm — brown-gold water with enough iron that you feel the difference before you towel off.
+The kinsen arrives warm and heavy, Arima's iron-rich gold spring, the kind you feel on your skin before you towel off.
 The outdoor bath sits in a walled garden under a cypress wood structure, open to sky and tree canopy, with the sound of the nearby waterfall filling the gaps between silence.
+On some days, this cypress-and-maki bath can be reserved for private family-bath use.
 Inside, a communal bath offers the same spring water in a simpler setting.
 The baths alternate between men and women, so you'll get both the indoor and outdoor experience across your stay.
-With only nine rooms in the whole ryokan, the baths are often empty — more than one guest has described soaking completely alone.
+With only nine rooms in the whole ryokan, the baths are often empty, and more than one guest has described soaking completely alone.
 In autumn, the garden maples above the rotenburo turn, and in June, fireflies drift along the river just beyond the walls.

 Map